-13) Operating Leases
+14) Operating Leases

-The Board acquired office accommodation at Hillside House in Stirling by entering into an operating lease which ends in 2023.
+The Board acquired office accommodation at Hillside House in Stirling by entering into an operating lease which ends on 31 May 2023.
+A new lease was entered into at Glendevon House in Stirling from 14 April 2023 for 10 years.
 Below are the future minimum payments due on the lease.